PostGIS has many spatial operators that allow you to do everything from simple to the most complex analysis using simple SQL entries.

 See the new dataset in your dataset list

 As with any dataset in your dataset list, if you hover over the name of the dataset, you will see an edit icon appear.
-Click on that icon to rename the dataset to "Elementary School Zones"
+Click on that icon to change the name:

 Edit icon appearing when hovering over name of the dataset

 Now that we've used standard sql to select all the elementary schools and buffer them, return to the Advanced Queries Page and create a new query.
 This time execute this query:

 SELECT dataset_XXXXX_1.* FROM dataset_XXXXX_1, dataset_XXXXX_2 where ST_INTERSECTS( dataset_XXXXX_1.wkb_geometry, dataset_XXXXX_2.geom)

 where dataset_XXXXX_1 is the dataset for the traffic calming features, and dataset_XXXXX_2 is the dataset for the Elementary School Zones.

 Dataset results for intersection from elementary schools buffer and traffic calming points

 This is the list of all the traffic calming features that are within a small area around an elementary school.
 You can adjust the buffer in in order to increase or decrease the area.

 Save this query as "School Traffic Calming Features" and Create a permanent dataset with it.